RHS Growing Guides

 Problems

-Mulberry trees are generally healthy and robust once settled in, but don’t expect fruit straight away – you’ll need to wait several years for your first crop.
+Mulberry trees are generally healthy and robust once established, but don’t expect fruit straight away – you’ll probably need to wait several years for your first crop.
 Birds will help themselves to the berries too, but will hopefully leave plenty, hidden among the leaves, for you to enjoy.

 Get involved